jameshyen/fullstack-review/README.md

-#fullstack-review
+# fullstack-review
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This was a solo review sprint completed at Hack Reactor.
+It involved creating a full-stack MERN app that uses GitHub's API to sort users’ repos by star count.